Goh60H/GameOpenPreAlpha/README.md

 Feedback and testing are welcome.

-If you have anithing you would like to share with the developer please, contact him using this e-mail address: rpgdevcontact@gmail.com
+If you have anything you would like to share with the developer please, contact him using this e-mail address: rpgdevcontact@gmail.com